cauliyang/academic/content/en/post/011-bioinformatics-algorithm-library/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Bioinformatics Algorithm Library aka BINARY"
+title: Bioinformatics Algorithm Library aka BINARY
-subtitle: "A collection of algorithms and data structures that are designed for modern C++ bioinformatics applications."
+subtitle: A collection of algorithms and data structures that are designed for modern C++ bioinformatics applications.
-summary: "The library is a collection of algorithms and data structures that are designed for modern C++ bioinformatics applications."
+summary: The library is a collection of algorithms and data structures that are designed for modern C++ bioinformatics applications.
-authors: ["admin"]
+authors: [admin]
-tags: ["Bioinformatics", "C++", "Algorithms", "Data Structures"]
+tags: [Bioinformatics, C++, Algorithms, Data Structures]
-categories: ["Computational Biology"]
+categories: [Computational Biology]
 date: 2022-09-26T13:07:28-05:00
 lastmod: 2022-09-26T13:07:28-05:00
 featured: false